RaulPPelaez/superpunto/README.md

 2. OpenGL 3.3+

 Known to work in Ubuntu 14.
-You can install SFML by $ apt-get install libsfml-dev
+You can install SFML by $ apt-get install libsfml-dev Precompiled sfml libs can be found under tools.
 #USAGE
 Use with $ ./superpunto inputfile